ONSdigital/tredegar/src/main/resources/bulletins/2011 Census- Quick Statistics for England and Wales, March 2011.md

 19. Details of the policy governing the release of new data are available by visiting [www.statisticsauthority.gov.uk/assessment/code-of-practice/index.html](http://www.statisticsauthority.gov.uk/assessment/code-of-practice/index.html) or from the Media Relations Office email: <media.relations@ons.gsi.gov.uk>

 These National Statistics are produced to high professional standards and released according to the arrangements approved by the UK Statistics Authority.

+## [accordion] References
+This information will not be available in the prototype, however in the future all references related to this statistical bulletin will appear here.

+## [accordion] Footnotes
+This information will not be available in the prototype, however in the future the footnotes related to this statistical bulletin will appear here.